 - Group Management

-Click on the date you’d like to register for and you will be re-directed to the Silverton Avalanche School website to complete the process.
+When you click on the REGISTER NOW button for the dates you’re interested in registering for, you will be re-directed to the Silverton Avalanche School website to complete the booking process.

 TRAVEL & LOGISTICS: